furiosFast/MRGpsDataGetter/README.md

 import MRGpsDataGetter
 ```

+## Requirements

+MRGpsDataGetter has different dependencies and therefore needs the following libraries (also available via SPM):
+- Alamofie 5.0.0-rc.3 +
+- SwiftyJSON 5.0.0+
+- SwifterSwift 5.1.0+
+Adding MRGpsDataGetter to your project (with SPM) will cause the related dependencies to be added.

 ## License

 SwifterSwift is released under the MIT license.
-See [LICENSE](https://github.com/SwifterSwift/SwifterSwift/blob/master/LICENSE) for more information.
+See [LICENSE](https://github.com/furiosFast/MRGpsDataGetter/blob/master/LICENSE) for more information.